YArch 2019: July 8 - August 2, 2019

 "Although I decided not to pursue architecture [after YArch], I believe it gave me insight on why it was not the right fit for me.
 This saved me tons of time and money and I appreciate the experiences it provided me."

-Former YArch participants are now students in graduate programs (architecture and otherwise) across the country.
-Since 2008, YArch participants have been accepted into architecture programs at the following schools:
+Former YArch participants have gone on to enter graduate programs (in architecture and otherwise) across the country.
+Since 2008, YArch participants have been admitted into architecture programs at the following schools:

 Georgia Institute of Technology